Advantages of a Group Counseling Approach

 Group Counselors: Credentials and Role

-Group counselors provide guidelines to help build a trusting environment in which students can work together supportively and safely.
+Group counselors provide guidelines to help build a trusting environment in which members can work together supportively and safely.
 They also help members better understand themselves and their interactions with others.

 In group counseling, both counselors and group members are responsible for confidentiality.
 Your group counselors abide by professional standards and will not release any information to outside sources without your written permission.
-The only exceptions are in cases of imminent danger to self or others, child/dependent abuse, court order, or where otherwise required by law.
+The only exceptions are in cases of imminent danger to self or others, child/dependent abuse and/or neglect, court order, or where otherwise required by law.

 As a group member, you share the responsibility to keep confidential the identity of each group member as well as the information shared during the sessions.
 If you have any questions about confidentiality, feel free to discuss them with your counselor.